gbv/jskos/jskos.md

 A **mapping** represents a mapping between [concepts] of two [concept schemes].
 It consists two [concept bundles] with additional metadata.
-A mapping in JSKOS is a JSON object with the following properties, in addition to [common fields]:
+A mapping in JSKOS is a JSON object with the following fields, in addition to [common fields]:

-property         | type             | definition
+field            | type             | definition
 -----------------|------------------|------------------------------------------------------------------------------------------------------
 mappingType      | string           | [SKOS mapping property] (`closeMatch`, `exactMatch`, `broadMatch`, `narrowMatch`, or `relatedMatch`) mappingRelevance | string           | numerical value between 0 and 1